randy-riegsecker/SuperPhonic/README.md

 # SuperPhonic

 This is a fun soundboard enjoyed by children and immature adults all over the world!

-It demonstrates the use of Button UI elements and the SoundPool class to play short mp3 sound files.
+It demonstrates the use of Button elements and the SoundPool class to play short mp3 sound files.

 Happy Noisemaking!